 Dogs have emotions.
 You will find places on the internet and dog trainers stuck in the 19th century, who claim otherwise but at this point it is a well-established biological fact that all mammals have emotions.
 If you are interested in exploring this in depth, I recommend the book Affective Neuroscience by Jaak Pankseep, 2004—a very technical but fascinating read.
 My explanations about the biological underpinings of fear are based on this book and also Behave by Robert M. Sapolski, 2017.

 The next brain layer evolution produced is the emotional layer—which consists of a variety of emotional systems.
 It is present in all mammals: mice, horses, humans, dogs, and so on—all mammals have this brain layer and experience emotions.
-They are displayed to the outside world in different body language but all mammals experience it.
-So when we talk about fear in dogs, it is really not different from how humans experience fear.
+They are displayed to the outside world in different body language, but all mammals experience it.
+So, when we talk about fear in dogs, it is really not different from how humans experience fear.
 We may have a broader behavioral response repertoire, but the internal experience is pretty much the same.
 Understanding this, allows to better relate to our dog's experience under stress.
-Some emotional systems are more researched than others but we pretty much understand where in the brain the main emotional areas are located.
-We can attach electrodes to these areas and measure the brain activity for example during a fear experience or in turn (in Dr. Frankenstein's labratory) stimulate the fear center of a brain and the person or animal would tremble in fear for no other reason than the stimulation of that brain area.
-The main emotional systems we understand fairly well on the emotional positive side are: PLAY, CARE, and LUST —and on the emotional negative side: RAGE, PANIC and FEAR.
+Some emotional systems are more researched than others, but we pretty much understand where in the brain the main emotional areas are located.
+We can attach electrodes to these areas and measure the brain activity for example during a fear experience or in turn (in Dr. Frankenstein's laboratory) stimulate the fear center of a brain and the person or animal would tremble in fear for no other reason than the stimulation of that brain area.
+The main emotional systems, we understand well, on the emotional positive side are: PLAY, CARE, and LUST —and on the emotional negative side: RAGE, PANIC and FEAR.
 In addition, there is another emotional system called SEEKING—more on that later.
 The emotional layer also communicates with the base layer.
 If an emotion should generate a physiological response in the body, the emotional layer delegates that to the base layer.